Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Discussions

-To summarise, in this work we show that activity heterogeneities, even in simplistic settings of quenched spatial patterning, can lead to compelling dynamical complexity involving coexisting turbulent and quiescent flow states, and emergent fluctuating interfaces.
-Activity gradients can work as effectively as boundaries confining turbulent flow, even sustaining the formation of giant vortices and binary-pairs typically found in geometrically confined highly active flows~\cite{puggioni2022giant,puggioni2023flocking}, opening a simple route to engineering isolated patches of active turbulence.
-Similarly to what is found in inertial turbulence~\cite{alexakis2023far}, a patch of active turbulence also does not ``spread'' far in a quiescent background.
-Fluctuating interfaces, moreover, pose new problems in the study of living fluids echoing challenges encountered in high Reynolds inertial turbulence, like entrainment in mixing layers and subsiding cloud shells, turbulent/non-turbulent interfaces ~\cite{heus2008subsiding,westerweel2009momentum,chauhan2014turbulent,watanabe2015turbulent,borrell2016properties,elsinga2019turbulent,nair2021lagrangian}, as well as problems involving turbulent front-propagation~\cite{pocheau1994scale,xin2000front,koudella2004reaction,corwin2012kardar,bentkamp2022statistical,roy2023small}.
-Taking a first step in this direction, we complement our Eulerian approach with a Lagrangian perspective of mixing and transport under activity heterogeneity and show how preferential sampling of different flow regions emerges quite naturally.
-Given the relative simplicity of our approach, we hope this study will lead to experiments on the control and tuning of living fluids, geared towards engineering active flows to will.
-This also brings us to interesting crossroads where biologically relevant strategies like enhanced colony growth and elevated resistance to antibiotics are possibly conferred by the emergent hydrodynamics of heterogeneous suspensions~\cite{lai2009swarming,butler2010cell}, studying which demands recourse to more generalized forms of activity.
+Similarly to what is found in inertial turbulence~\cite{alexakis2023far,matsuzawa2023creation}, a patch of active turbulence also does not ``spread'' far in a quiescent background.
+Both these findings reinforce a simple route to engineering isolated patches of active turbulence via heterogeneous activity.
+Fluctuating interfaces, moreover, pose new problems in the study of living fluids echoing challenges encountered in \sid{high Reynolds number inertial turbulence in three-dimensions}, like entrainment in mixing layers and subsiding cloud shells, turbulent/non-turbulent interfaces ~\cite{heus2008subsiding,westerweel2009momentum,chauhan2014turbulent,watanabe2015turbulent,borrell2016properties,elsinga2019turbulent,nair2021lagrangian,Sahoo2025}, as well as problems involving turbulent front-propagation~\cite{pocheau1994scale,xin2000front,koudella2004reaction,corwin2012kardar,bentkamp2022statistical,roy2023small}.
+Taking a first step in this direction, we complement our Eulerian approach with a Lagrangian perspective of mixing and transport under activity heterogeneity and show how preferential sampling of different flow regions emerges quite naturally. \sid{While our results are from a two-dimensional system, we believe localized activity in three-dimensional living fluids is bound to develop similarly isolated turbulence and interfaces.} \sid{Given the relative simplicity of our approach, we hope this study will lead to experiments on the control and tuning of living fluids, geared towards engineering active flows to will.
+This also brings us to interesting crossroads where biologically relevant strategies like enhanced colony growth and elevated resistance to antibiotics are possibly conferred by the emergent hydrodynamics of heterogeneous suspensions~\cite{lai2009swarming,butler2010cell}, studying which demands recourse to more generalized forms of activity.}